FrameworkComputer/linux-docs/ubuntu-22.04-fw-16.md

 To do this on Ubuntu LTS, we'll use a PPA maintained by AMD.

-Paste this into a terminal next, pressing enter after.
+Copy and paste this into a terminal next, pressing enter after.

 > **TIP:** You can use the little clipboard icon to the right of the code to copy to your clipboard.
 <p style="text-align: left"><img src="https://raw.githubusercontent.com/FrameworkComputer/linux-docs/main/copied.png" alt="Copy The Code Below Like This" title="Copy The Code Above Like This"></p>